KeiraTheCat/KeiraTheCat.github.io/qdit.md

 ### Quad-It: FPV Simulator
 [Free on itch.io](https://risenfield.itch.io/quad-it)

 My first semi long term project made over the course of few months.
 I used this project to learn a lot of the basics of a solo game development workflow.
 All made using UE4, Blender, and Substance Painter.
+Quad-It sat unreleased but eventually Released in 2017.
 ### Notable Gameplay Features:
 * Drone flight
   * Physics based forces for each propeller